Psychological Therapy

 • Cognitive Behavioural Therapy

-• Acceptance and Commitment Therapy or ACT
+• Acceptance and Commitment Therapy or ACT (Chrissie only)

 • Compassion Focused Therapy or CFT

-• Mindfulness
+• Mindfulness (Chrissie only)

 • EMDR (Eye Movement Desensitisation and Reprocessing)

-• Systemic Psychotherapy
+• Systemic Psychotherapy (Chrissie only)

-How long will I need Therapy?
+How many sessions will I require?